-Likely the most well known attractions in Northern Ireland, it’s one of the world’s most unique places with a 60 million year old legacy, as well as a UNESCO World Heritage site.
+Likely the most well-known attractions in Northern Ireland, it’s one of the world’s most unique places with a 60 million-year-old legacy, as well as a UNESCO World Heritage site.
 Entrance is just £11.50 and you can plan your Giant’s Causeway trip on the National Trust website.

 The perfectly placed stones are the result of millions of years’ worth of volcanic activity, and their perfect symmetry is a lucky coincidence that resulted in astounding natural beauty.

 Cross the Carrick-a-rede Rope Bridge on a Heart-racing Journey

 An unspoilt coastline not far from its famous neighbour, the Giant’s Causeway is a giant rock in a sheltered location that was separated from the mainland by the forces of nature.